gao-hongnan/common-utils/scripts/setup_macos.md

     Host *
       AddKeysToAgent yes
       UseKeychain yes
-      IdentityFile /Users/yourusername/.ssh/id_rsa
+      IdentityFile /Users/<USERNAME>/.ssh/id_rsa
     ```

-6. Replace `yourusername` with your actual username, then save and close the file.
+6. Replace `<USERNAME>` with your actual username, then save and close the file.

 7. Finally, run `ssh-add -K ~/.ssh/id_rsa` to add your SSH key to the SSH agent.

+    Note that you might see a warning message:

+    ```bash
+    WARNING: The -K and -A flags are deprecated and have been replaced by the --apple-use-keychain and --apple-load-keychain
+            flags, respectively.
+To suppress this warning, set the environment variable APPLE_SSH_ADD_BEHAVIOR as described in
+            the ssh-add(1) manual page.
+    ```

 ### Adding the SSH key to your GitHub account